Coline1186/Coline1186/README.md

 Feel free to reach out if you want to collaborate on a project, discuss tech, or or simply offer me a job 😁!

 ## 🎨 Fun Fact
-I love to spend my free time exploring the world 🌎, have a drink with my friend 🍜 but above all, what I love most is spending time with my cat 😻.
+I love to spend my free time exploring the world 🌎, have a drink with my friends 🍜 but above all, what I love most is spending time with my cat 😻.

 Thanks for visiting my profile!